megsatron/rasa_makeup_virtual_assistant/README.md

 Final project for CMPE 252 Fall 2021 by Megha Jain.

 ## About The Bot
 This bot is virstual assistant for a makeup store (Sephora).
-It does a combination of recommendations + query answerting + checking inventory and taking orders from the customer.
+The bot is capable of doing a combination of recommendations + query answering + checking inventory and taking orders from the customer.

 ## Notable Parts
 One of the more difficult and notable parts to implement was using the tracker's events to search for/establish a previous context for the conversion.
 I got this idea from my research paper presentation where the paper my team presented on, emphasized the importance and usefulness of context-driven chatbots.